commenthol/self-signed-certs/README.md

 1. Edit `[req_distinguished_name]` in `root_ca.sh` to match your needs.
 Check `man req` for information on fields.
 2. Run `./root_ca.sh`

+### intermediate certificate

+If an intermediate certificate is desired:

+1. `[req_distinguished_name]` in `root_ca.sh` to match your needs.
+Check `man req` for information on fields.
+2. Run `./intermediate.sh`

+In case that the intermediate certificate is not present then single sites or wildcard certs are signed with the root certificate.

 ### single domain

 1. Edit `[req_distinguished_name]` in `site.sh` to match your needs.
 Check `man req` for information on fields.
 2. Change domain in `site.ini`.
 You need to change `CN = <host>` as well as entry in `subjectAltName = DNS:<host>`
 3. Run `./site.sh`
+   - For a different domain run `./site.sh <domain>`

 ### multi domain (wildcard)